The U.S.G.L. Diversity Task Force Diversity Modules - Thelema for All

 In this foundational module, participants are encouraged to discuss ways to have hard conversations in light of fraternal bonds and explore the definitions of privilege and injustice.
 The resource video centers around the idea that it is important to first understand a problem before trying to fix it.
 Participants will be asked to discuss ways to reduce marginalization in their own spaces and in their communities.
 The module finishes with a challenge to each individual to measure the material in light of Liber Tzaddi, verse 22, 40-44.

-This module is centered around a 2019 documentary that explores the question, “can science alert us to bias?”
+This module is centered around a 2019 documentary that explores the question “Can science alert us to bias?”
 In the video, different tests are administered and the results are examined.
 The module participants will begin by discussing the difference between unconscious bias and prejudice before being asked to take the “Symbolic Racism Scale” test and consider its effectiveness in determining racial bias.
-The module wraps up with discussion relating the material in light of Liber Oz.
+The module wraps up with discussion reviewing the material in light of Liber Oz.

 This hard-hitting module starts with a conversation into the meanings of injustice and systemic racism.
 Explore the way history has been written and consider the existence of bias.
-One prompt suggests understanding what injustice truly is and finding one thing within an individual’s grasp to change and taking the action to change it.
+One prompt suggests understanding what injustice truly is, finding one thing within an individual’s grasp to change, and taking the action to change it.
 As a Thelemite, you will be challenged to reflect on a James Baldwin quote that specifically targets self-deception.

 This module begins by encouraging participants to take the Harvard Implicit Bias test and discuss the possible assumptions we make about race and gender.
 The prompts encourage conversation surrounding “own race bias”, categorization, and tokenism.
 Explore how unconscious bias can form and the areas of our culture where it might be discovered.
 Lastly, reflect on the materials in light of Liber Librae.